adrianspeyer/Prompt-Shield/README.md

 # 🛡️ PromptShield – Full AI Detection & Watermark Tool

 > ⚠️ **Experimental Tool**
-> This tool is 100% experimental.
-It is provided as-is, with no warranties or guarantees.
-Use at your own discretion.
-The authors are not responsible for any outcomes, interpretations, or actions taken based on the tool's results.
+> PromptShield is a research and educational prototype.
+Use results responsibly and as one part of a broader evaluation process.
+No warranties or guarantees provided.

 ---

-## ⚡ Quick Start
+## 🚀 Quick Start

-### 🔥 Encode an Assignment
+### ✍️ Encode an Assignment

 1️⃣ Switch to **Encode** mode.
 2️⃣ Paste your assignment instructions.
-3️⃣ Click **Encode** — watermark and bait phrases will be added.
+3️⃣ Click **Encode** — this embeds a zero-width watermark and subtle bait phrases.
-4️⃣ Click **Copy Encoded Text** to copy and share with students.
+4️⃣ Click **Copy Encoded Text** to share with students.

 ---

-### 🔎 Analyze a Submission
+### 🔎 Detect AI Use

 1️⃣ Switch to **Detect** mode.
-2️⃣ Paste a student's essay.
+2️⃣ Paste the student’s essay or text.
-3️⃣ Click **Analyze** to see an **AI Match Score** (out of 10) and a detailed breakdown of signals.
+3️⃣ Click **Analyze** to see the **AI Match Score** (out of 10), a factor breakdown, and a visual chart.

 ---

-## ✨ Features
+## ✨ Key Features

-- **Encode mode**: Adds zero-width character watermarks and AI "tell" bait phrases.
+- **Encode mode**: Embeds invisible watermarks and bait text to help trace AI-generated responses.
-- **Detect mode**: Flags AI signals like GPT-style tone, emoji use, formal structure, and lack of contractions.
+- **Detect mode**: Identifies signals of AI-generated writing, including tone, structure, and stylistic markers.
+- **Visual score breakdown**: Bar chart displays factor contributions for transparency.

 ---

-## 🧬 Detection Logic
+## 🧬 Detection Signals

-- **Phrase combos** (e.g., “together, we can”)
+- **Trigger phrases** (e.g., “together, we can”, “strive to create an ecosystem of truth”)
-- **Transitions** (e.g., “However,”, “Furthermore,”)
+- **Formal connectors** (e.g., “Moreover,” “In addition,”)
-- **Soft conclusions** (e.g., “In conclusion,”, “Ultimately,”)
+- **Generic conclusions** (e.g., “In conclusion,” “Ultimately,”)
+- **Emoji usage**
+- **Low contraction count** (indicates formal or non-personal tone)
+- **Low lexical diversity** (repetitive or uniform vocabulary)
+- **Overly clean punctuation and sentence uniformity**
+- **Repeated phrase patterns**
-- **Emoji detection**
+- **Hidden watermark detection**
-- **Contraction scarcity** (formal tone)

 ---

-## 💡 Why Watermark?
+## 💡 Why Use Watermarks?

-The invisible watermark (zero-width characters) serves as a digital "trail" that might survive if a student pastes instructions into an AI generator.
-This can help suggest potential AI use when decoding.
+Zero-width watermarks provide an invisible trail if students paste instructions into AI systems.
+Combined with subtle bait phrases, this helps indicate whether AI tools were used to generate submissions.

 ---

 ## ⚖️ Important Notes

-- Scores above 5/10 indicate moderate to high AI signal likelihood.
+- Scores above 5/10 suggest moderate to high likelihood of AI involvement.
-- This tool does **not** conclusively prove AI use.
-Always combine with context and judgment.
+- This tool does **not** definitively prove AI use; always consider context and additional evidence.
-- Designed for research and educational purposes only.
+- Designed as a research and educational aid — not a disciplinary instrument on its own.

 ---

+## 🤝 Supporting Integrity

-### 🙌 Built to support academic integrity and encourage transparent learning.
+PromptShield aims to support academic honesty, encourage critical thinking, and foster transparent learning conversations.